jmg421/omnifocus-cli/README.md

 ## 💭 The Story Behind OFCLI

-As the founder of [nodes.bio](https://nodes.bio), I wear every hat in the company - CEO, CTO, CFO, you name it.
+As a solo founder, I wear every hat in the company - CEO, CTO, CFO, you name it.
 Context switching between strategic thinking and operational execution was killing my productivity.

 I'd been living in OmniFocus for years, but I needed something more.
 I needed better ways to process my inbox, calendar integration to reality-check my time, and automation to reduce the cognitive load.